D1N2O3B4/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete deletes the file betty from /tmp/my_first_directory 9-firstdirdeletion delete the directory my_first_directory
-10-back script to change back to previous directory from current working directory
+10-back script to change back to previous directory from current working directory 11-lists displays all files in the current working directory, parent directory and boot directory